 15.15hr On our way to our base in Leuven we will pop in for a visit to the Oud Sashuis in Astene, a brilliant lock keepers café, complete with plenty of beers and Wim the lock keeper who still hand-winds the locks for passing boats and has a badly behaved green parrot, which I am assured is in residence and loose.

 16.30hrish Leave 't Oud Sashuis in Astene.

 18.00hr Arrive at Pentahotel in Leuven, our base for the next five nights.
 It is in the centre of this great University city and has fitness rooms, a full buffet breakfast and a 24hour bar - not that you'll need it in this student city!
 Travellers are free to explore down town Leuven armed with Podge's Leuven Bar Guide* and Map*

 10.00hr After a leisurely buffet breakfast* we leave the hotel by coach for a day exploring the Waterloo battlefield, just south of Brussels.

-12.30hr Following some time at the battlefield sites, we are booked into a tour and beer tasting* at the Waterloo Brewery inside the Mont-Saint-Jean-Farm after the battle).
+13.05hr Arrive at Waterloo Brewery housed inside the Mont-Saint-Jean-Farm used as a hospital during the battle.
 This is owned by Timmerman's Brewery and we’ll have a brewery tour* and beer tasting* perhaps out of the ceramic chalices made on site especially for this beer.
 They also have a shop with foody, beery and local gifts.

 16.15hr Leave Cafe de la Lanterne, Genappe.